QuantMarineEcoLab/lab-onboarding/qmel-onboarding.md

     (whatever time of day you like to do it).
 -   Show up and be on time for meetings.
 -   Keep the lab spaces clean and tidy

+## Taking time off

+In order to maintain your mental health and productivity, it is essential to take time off.
+For this reason, all full-time lab members, including the PI, are guaranteed 20 paid days off.
+The lab PI appreciates when you let him know you won’t be in, but you are welcome to take time off for any reason.
+You don’t need to take time off for a scientific conference (related to your graduate work) or for holidays.
+There is no need to formally track your time off.
+There may also be days where your work isn’t going particularly well.
+You should feel empowered to leave work early and take care of yourself.
+In this lab, we are worried about long-term productivity versus how much time you spend on any given day doing work.

 # Expectations of the Principal Investigator